rcoh/rcoh-dot-me-v2/content/posts/two-factor-auth.md

     ```

 ### Backup Codes
 It's not in the spec as far as I saw, but Google Authenticator style codes usually also include backup codes.
-The [Google implementation](https://github.com/google/google-authenticator-libpam/blob/master/src/google-authenticator.c) derives them by taking 4 byte sections of the secret and converting them into digits by the same process as the time-based system: `bignum % (10 ** d)`.
+The [Google implementation](https://github.com/google/google-authenticator-libpam/blob/master/src/google-authenticator.c) derives them by taking 4-byte sections of the secret and converting them into digits by the same process as the time-based system: `bignum % (10 ** d)`.
 This means they're also derivable in a predictable way from the original key so they don't need to by stored separately by the server.
 Some other systems use hex-based codes instead, but presumably it's a similar process.

 ### Parting Thoughts

 Should you implement 2-factor auth, make sure your comparison method is safe from timing attacks.
-I did a quick survey of 2-factor libraries and of libraries at offered `verify` methods, most got it right.
+I did a quick survey of 2-factor libraries and of libraries that offered `verify` methods, most got it right.
 The easiest way to compare 2-factor codes in a constant time way is convert to `int`s first.
 [Google does it](https://github.com/google/google-authenticator-libpam/blob/master/src/pam_google_authenticator.c#L1385), so I think it's safe to say that's legit.

 If you want to find out when your 2-factor code will be your favorite number, you can use [this handy Python script](https://gist.github.com/rcoh/c4dc45825a322881a9c1b300d70c3941).

 [^1]: Python and Ruby differ from C and Golang, for instance: https://github.com/golang/go/issues/448

-[^2]: Having Md5 as the default for hmac isn't a completely disaster, but it isn't great.
+[^2]: Having Md5 as the default for hmac isn't a complete disaster, but it isn't great.
 According to [RFC 6151](https://tools.ietf.org/html/rfc6151) "attacks on HMAC-MD5 do not seem to indicate a practical vulnerability when used as a message authentication code," but, "for a new protocol design, a ciphersuite with HMAC-MD5 should not be included."

 [^3]: Never share your secret.
 Obviously.